caHaber/OSSMetrics/README.md

 Build static version for production to folder _build_.

-You might need to add auth headers to the requests.
+You will need to add valid auth headers to auth object at the top of App.js if your github api limit isß exceeded.

 ` npm run build`